Gale Sayers: Post-career recognition

 Sayers was elected to the Lincoln Journals Nebraska Sports Hall of Fame in 1973, the first black athlete to be so honored.
 He was inducted into the College Football Hall of Fame in 1977.
 His number 48 jersey is one of three retired by the Kansas Jayhawks football team.

 Later in 1977, Sayers was inducted into the Pro Football Hall of Fame and is still the youngest inductee in its history.
 On October 31, 1994, at halftime of a Monday night game, the Bears retired his number 40 at Soldier Field, along with number 51, which had been worn by teammate, linebacker Dick Butkus.
 The Pro Football Hall of Fame selection committee named Sayers to its NFL 1960s All-Decade Team, which is composed of the best players of the 1960s at each position.
+In 1969, Sayers was selected to the NFL 50th Anniversary All-Time Team.
 In 1994, Sayers was selected for the NFL 75th Anniversary All-Time Team as both a halfback and a kickoff returner; he was the only player selected for multiple positions.
 In 2019, he was one of twelve running backs selected to the NFL 100th Anniversary All-Time Team.
 In 1999, he was ranked 22nd on The Sporting Newss list of the 100 Greatest Football Players.

 Illness and death

-In March 2017, Sayers' wife, Ardythe, revealed that he had been diagnosed with dementia four years prior.
+In March 2017, Sayers' wife Ardythe revealed that he had been diagnosed with dementia four years prior.
 She stated that a Mayo Clinic doctor confirmed it was likely caused by his football career.
 "It wasn't so much getting hit in the head," she said.
 "It's just the shaking of the brain when they took him down with the force they play the game in."
 While he remained physically healthy, the disease had an adverse effect on his mental health and memory in particular, making simple tasks such as signing his own name difficult.
 After suffering from dementia for several years, Sayers died on September 23, 2020, at the age of 77.